sugarlabs/musicblocks/guide/README.md

 ![alt
  tag](./transform12.svg "setting voice and keys using Set Voice block")

-The *Set Voice* block selects a [voice](#VOICES) for the synthesizer for any contained blocks, e.g., violin or cello.
+The default instrument is an electronic synthesizer, so by default, that is the used when playing notes.
+You can override the default for a group of notes by using the *Set Instrument* block.
+It will select a [voice](#VOICES) for the synthesizer for any contained blocks, e.g., violin or cello.

+![alt
+ tag](../documentation/setdefaultinstrument_block.svg "Set Default Instrument")

+You can also override the default using the *Set default instrument* block.
+In the example above, the default instrument is set to piano, so any note that is not inside of a *Set instrument* block will be played using the piano synthesizer.
+The first note in this example is piano; the second note is guitar; and the thrid is piano.

 ![alt
  tag](./transform10.svg "Set Key block")